hiero-ledger/hiero-mirror-node/docs/design/block-streams.md

 - [ ] Details about TSS Signature block verification are a work in progress.
 - [ ] Q: Shall we gather the Token Transfer Lists from State Changes?
 TokenAirdropOutput and CryptoTransferOutput have Token Transfer Lists, but Token Transfer Lists may also be represented in State Changes.
 We may need to gather the transfers from State Changes if the Token Transfer Lists are removed from the transaction outputs and the TransactionResult.
-- [ ] `EventTransaction` is slated to be removed in favor of using `Transaction`.
-This will require changes to the `BlockFileTransformer`.